 Treatment depends on the cause

-Provide supplemental Vitamin E and Vitamin B
+Provide supplemental Vitamins E and B

 Support